Frequently Asked Questions

 Please find a detailed description at the property page itself as there are different ways for Hillside Retreat/Nature Homes and the Original Maasai Lodge.

-What do the names of the accommodations mean?
+What do the names of the accommodation mean?

 The Hillside Retreat was built in 2012 and is placed on a little hill overlooking the surrounding area.
 It is a calm retreat where nature presents itself at its best.
 Not only here but also at the Nature Homes guests have seen giraffes walking by while sitting on the terrace.
 The Nature Homes, as the name already contains, are homes built into nature.
 All of them are surrounded by lots of acacia trees, very typical for Tanzania.